gbadev-org/tonc/content/pages/bitmaps.md

     $(CC) -c $< $(CFLAGS) -o $@
 ```

-The `OBJS` variable contains the names of three object files, which would be the targets of compiling foo.c, bar.c and boo.c.
+The `OBJS` variable contains the names of three object files, which would be the targets of compiling *foo.c*, *bar.c* and *boo.c*.
 Remember, makefiles list rules by target, not by prerequisite.
-The compilation step uses a static pattern rule, which for each ‘.o’ file in `OBJS` compiles the ‘.c’ file with the same title.
+The compilation step uses a static pattern rule, which for each object file (`.o`) in `OBJS` compiles the source file (`.c`) file with the same title.
 This is what runs the compiler for our three source files.
-In the linking step the automatic variable `$^` expands to the prerequisites of the rule, which is the list of all object files, and this is how the files are all linked together.
+In the linking step, the automatic variable `$^` expands to the prerequisites of the rule, which is the list of all object files, and this is how the files are all linked together.
 If you need more files, add them to the `OBJS` list.

-Note that the devkitPro and tonc template files take care of these things automatically.
+Note that the devkitARM and tonc template files take care of these things automatically.
 Just put the source files into the right directory and you're good to go.

 #### Symbols, declarations and definitions

-If you have been doing everything via #include, you should consider refactoring all of your stuff to separate source files.
+If you have been doing everything via `#include`, you should consider refactoring all of your stuff to separate source files.
 No, let me rephrase that, you *need* to do this because you'll benefit from it in the end.
 If you're already well in your project, this is going to suck because it's boring and time consuming and most likely it's not even going to *work* properly when you try the first build afterwards.
 I expect you'll get a whole slew of errors, particularly these three:

 -   \`foo' undeclared
 -   redefinition of \`foo'